RedisBloom/RedisBloom/docs/index.md

 ### Module Options

-You can adjust the default error ratio and the initial filter size using the `ERROR_RATE` and `INITIAL_SIZE` options respectively when loading the module, e.g.
+You can adjust the default error ratio and the initial filter size (for bloom filters) using the `ERROR_RATE` and `INITIAL_SIZE` options respectively when loading the module, e.g.

 ```